 There is a comprehensive training programme for Members.
 The Council's commitment to Member development was first comprehensively assessed by South East Employers in 2008.
 Since then Woking has successfully maintained Charter status for Elected Member Development, achieving reaccreditation every three years.
 The Council was assessed for reaccreditation in 2018 and was again awarded the Charter.

 The Council reviews its programme for Member Development annually and has developed a comprehensive learning and Development Framework together with the Roles and Responsibilities of Elected Members.
-A programme of Mandatory Member training was introduced in May 2018.
+The programme includes Mandatory Member training.